karthikchowdary18/karthikchowdary18/README.md

 Hey there 👋

-I’m Karthik,  good full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
+I’m Karthik, a good full-stack engineer, creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.